will-carkner/will-carkner-com/src/content/blog/software.md

 Over my times of using software, I have found a few instances in which onboarding and use of the product feels like complete magic.
 These include:

+- Apple sign-up and transfer processes
+- Stripe (generally)
+- Google docs - most of the time
+- Excalidraw

 ## Why care?

 This feeling of magic may seem insignificant, but I argue that it is more important than first thought.
+The correlation between fast and smooth software and being a long term user is quite high and often underrated.

+Just as I appreciate buildings that have been masterfully crafted and stand the test the time, I feel the same should hold true for software.

+Quality software that feels polished often can act as a cover for small errors that may arise through use, and will give the user more of a yearning to persist and push past bugs that come up in the future.

 ## Takeaway

 - I aim to build software so smooth it feels like magic.
-Where integrations, startup, and overall use are as easy as possible.
+Where integrations, setup, and overall use are as easy as possible.
 - Making software this way is hard, but important.
-It
+It often is the difference between what makes for a long term product and one that only lasts for a few weeks.